Milt Jamin

-Milton "Milt" Jamin (December 7, 1939January 1, 2018) was an American voice and film actor.
-He was often known by the alias Milton James.
+Milton "Milt" Jamin (December 7, 1939January 1, 2018), often known professionally as Milton James, was an American voice and film actor.

 Early life

 Jamin was born on December 7, 1939, and grew up in Jackson Heights, New York.
 He attended Lafayette High School and Brooklyn College.

-Milt then went on to serve in the National Guard in 1958.
+Jamin later went on to serve in the National Guard in 1958.

 Personal life and death

-Milt lived in Los Angeles for 26 years before he returned to New York to be closer to his family.
+Jamin lived in Los Angeles for 26 years before he returned to New York to be closer to his family.

 He died due to complications of a stroke on January 1, 2018, at the age of 78.